y-js/y-xmpp/README.md

 ### Join a room, creating the Connector
 ```
 var options = {
-  syncMode: "syncAll" // does also support "master-slave"
+  syncMethod: "syncAll" // does also support "master-slave"
-  // , role: "master" // only if this is a master client, and syncMode is "master-slave"
+  // , role: "master" // only if this is a master client, and syncMethod is "master-slave"
 };
 var connector = conn.join("my-new-roomname", options)
 ```